cuneguines/MEprojects/README.md

-# Predictive Analysis Of Twitter post using Machine learning algorithms.
+# Predictive Analysis Of Twitter posts using Machine learning algorithms.
 Sentimental Analysis of twitter post for mental sickness.